 “All” they must do is assess the evidence that the startup has the potential to solve a big problem for a large market with a solution that can scale.

-Learn what investors already know: Early market validating is critical for pre-concept stage companies.
+Learn what investors already know: Early market validation is critical for pre-concept stage companies.
 Here are three reasons why.